A smarter line of exterior paints for your home

 Why don’t you paint wood?

 Wood is an organic, living material.
-Like all living things, organic surfaces must breathe, and this just isn’t possible if we apply a coating to it.
-The natural tendency for the wood to breathe would eventually cause the paint to chip and peel.
-Not to mention, there’s actually no added benefit of spraying wood, since its porous nature doesn’t allow for a smooth factory finish and what we’re going for.
+Like all living things, organic surfaces must breathe a lot and by applying a coating over it, this breathing room will be reduced.
+The natural tendency for the wood to breathe and move would eventually cause the paint to chip and peel.
+Not to mention, there’s actually no added benefit of spraying wood since its porous nature doesn’t allow for a smooth factory finish and what we’re going for.

-Finally, when we give you a quote for your project during your consultation, we give you an exact, fixed cost that won’t change so you can determine whether a Spray-Net revamp makes sense in terms of your budget.
-You never know how long it will take to strip wood, so we wouldn’t be able to give you a fixed and exact quote ahead of time which doesn’t coincide with our promise to you.
+Finally, when we give you a quote for your project during your consultation, we give you an exact fixed price that won’t change so you can determine whether a Spray-Net revamp makes sense in terms of your budget.
+It is difficult to estimate how long it will take to strip wood, so we wouldn’t be able to give you a fixed and exact quote ahead of time which doesn’t coincide with our promise to you.

 Why don’t you paint sliding windows?

 Sliding windows, unlike the manual variety that crank open, will slide back and forth in a track.
 Due to the friction of the sliding window within its track, this puts immense strain on the coating, and we can’t guarantee that it could withstand the abuse.
 Since we warranty our work for 15 years against peeling, we cannot offer a permanent solution for sliding windows.
 Unfortunately for this reason, we don’t provide estimates for sliding windows, as this is not a surface we can deliver the Spray-Net promise on.